When Skills & Training Are Cut: How to Protect Capability — and Still Win Tenders

 🏗️ What Commissioners Expect to See (Now)

-- ✅ Mapped curricula — induction and ongoing training mapped to roles (e.g., care/support worker, team leader, RGN-led complex care) and to CQC quality statements.
+- ✅ Mapped curricula — induction and ongoing training mapped to roles (e.g., care/support worker, senior, team leader, RGN-led complex care) and to CQC quality statements.

 📉 The Hidden Business Risks of Training Cuts